vk2diy/cnc-engraver-laser-upgrade/README.md

 My experiences are probably relevant to you if you have any kind of similar system.

-In short, I would recommend changing from engraving to laser as it's an excellent upgrade and a process much more suited to lightweight CNC than engraving is.
+In short, I would recommend changing from engraving to laser as it's an excellent upgrade and a process much more suited to lightweight CNC machine frames and drive systems than engraving is.

 ## Back story